Thin Film Deposition System

 - Analytical ports (70° angle of incidence) for in-situ ellipsometry (ellipsometer optional)

-- Four separate inlets for precursor delivery to prevent unwanted buildup in delivery channels
+- Four separate independently-heated inlet lines for precursor delivery to prevent unwanted buildup in delivery channels

 - Independent substrate heater stage and outer chamber casing for excellent temperature control and uniformity